input-output-hk/peras-design/site/reports/tech-report-2.md

 - `BC8` Extend $C_\text{pref}$ by $\mathsf{block}$, add the new $C_\text{pref}$ to $\mathcal{C}$ and diffuse it.

 ## Voting

-> [!TIP]
-> Do we want to specify that voting occurs after fetching and block creation?

 Party $\mathsf{P}$ does the following at the beginning of each voting round $r$: